Kalevala: History

 Before the 18th century, Kalevala poetry, also known as runic song, was common throughout Finland and Karelia, but in the 18th century it began to disappear in Finland, first in western Finland, because European rhymed poetry became more common in Finland.
 Finnish folk poetry was first written down in the 17th century and collected by hobbyists and scholars through the following centuries.
 Despite this, the majority of Finnish poetry remained only in the oral tradition.

 Finnish-born nationalist and linguist Carl Axel Gottlund (1796–1875) expressed his desire for a Finnish epic in a similar vein to the Iliad, Ossian and the Nibelungenlied compiled from the various poems and songs spread over most of Finland.
 He hoped that such an endeavour would incite a sense of nationality and independence in the native Finnish people.
 In 1820, Reinhold von Becker founded the journal Turun Wiikko-Sanomat (Turku Weekly News) and published three articles entitled Väinämöisestä (Concerning Väinämöinen).
-These works were an inspiration for Elias Lönnrot in creating his masters thesis at Turku University.
+These works were an inspiration for Elias Lönnrot in creating his master's thesis at Turku University.

-In the 19th century, collecting became more extensive, systematic and organised.
+In the 19th century, collecting became a more extensive, systematic and organised endeavour.
 Altogether, almost half a million pages of verse have been collected and archived by the Finnish Literature Society and other collectors in what are now Estonia and Russia's Republic of Karelia.
 The publication Suomen Kansan Vanhat Runot (Ancient Poems of the Finns) published 33 volumes containing 85,000 items of poetry over a period of 40 years.
 They have archived 65,000 items of poetry that remain unpublished.
 By the end of the 19th century this pastime of collecting material relating to Karelia and the developing orientation towards eastern lands had become a fashion called Karelianism, a form of national romanticism.

 The chronology of this oral tradition is uncertain.
 The oldest themes, the origin of Earth, have been interpreted to have their roots in distant, unrecorded history and could be as old as 3,000 years.

 The newest events, e.g. the arrival of Christianity, seem to be from the Iron Age, which in Finland lasted until c.
 1300 CE.
 Finnish folklorist Kaarle Krohn proposes that 20 of the 45 poems of the Kalevala are of possible Ancient Estonian origin or at least deal with a motif of Estonian origin (of the remainder, two are Ingrian and 23 are Western Finnish).

 It is understood that during the Finnish reformation in the 16th century the clergy forbade all telling and singing of pagan rites and stories.
 In conjunction with the arrival of European poetry and music this caused a significant reduction in the number of traditional folk songs and their singers.
 Thus the tradition faded somewhat but was never totally eradicated.